 Safety.
 Employees of an authorized charter school who are at high risk of occupational exposure shall be identified and provided with personal protective equipment, including HBV vaccinations.
 Employees considered to be at high risk shall include custodians, school nurses, special education teachers and instructional assistants, playground supervisors, coaches, and physical education teachers.
 When any employee is known to have been exposed to HBV on the job site, the employee shall be notified immediately by a supervisor, and the charter school governing board shall provide vaccinations.
 The school shall ensure that an accident report is filed for all accidents.
 The report shall include the employee's name, date of the accident, an explanation of the accident, and the care used in treating the individual.
 These reports shall be kept on file in the school office for a minimum of one (1) year.

-Cross References:
+Legal References: Cross References:

-Americans with Disabilities Act, Section 504, and Individuals with Disabilities Education Act 1802
+4 29 C.F.R. § 1910.1030 Americans with Disabilities Act, Section 504, and 2TRR/MS 0520-01-03-.05(1)(c) Individuals with Disabilities Education Act 1802